groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/digital/xlsm.en.md

     enable: true
     title: "About GroupDocs.Signature for Java API"
     content: |
-        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) is an advanced Java API for signing digital documents using various signature types such as text, image, barcode, QR-code, stamp, form-field and metadata.
-Users can load, edit, validate, save, remove, preview and search digital signatures within PDF, Microsoft Word, Excel worksheets, PowerPoint presentations, Adobe Photoshop and image file formats, with additional support for customizing signature properties as needed.
+        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) is a popular API for digital documents e-signing.
+Signatures like texts, images, digital certificates, barcodes, QR-codes, stamps or metadata are available.
+Signatures might be placed on PDFs, MS Word documents, MS Excel workbooks, MS PowerPoint presentations, Adobe Photoshop files and various image formats.
+Customers can sign their document and update, search, verify, delete or preview e-signatures which were put on those documents.
+Moreover, a lot of abilities for signatures customization are provided.

 ############################# Steps ############################